TheMightyAmondee/CustomDeathPenaltyPlus/README.md

 1.0.0 - Initial release

 1.1.0 - Passing out penalty is now fully customisable.
 Added config option for a more realistic death.
 Minor bug fixes

+1.2.0 - Added config option for a friendship penalty with Harvey.
+Removed items lost menu if items will be restored.
+Bug fixes